sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

+      ..
+          !! processed by numpydoc !!

    .. py:method:: pause()

       Pause the currently playing audio, if any.

+      Raises:
-      :raises RuntimeError: If no audio has been loaded.
+          RuntimeError: If no audio has been loaded.

       Example: